 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-The execution block hash is changed to be based on hash_tree_root in all contexts, including (1) the BLOCKHASH opcode, (2) engine API interactions (blockHash field), (3) JSON-RPC API interactions, (4) devp2p networking.
+For new blocks, the execution block hash is changed to be based on hash_tree_root in all contexts, including (1) the BLOCKHASH opcode, (2) JSON-RPC API interactions (blockHash field), (3) devp2p networking.

 Future